Wayla/level-serve/README.md

 do anything harmful.
 The location in the sublevel tree is reflected in the resulting public url.

+This concept involves **two instances** of `level-serve`.

+* One is read only and serves the whole database over http.
+* The other one is given to clients / plugins and they can write whatever they want, however only see their own section of the db, their sublevel.

 ```js
 var Server = require('level-serve');
 var level = require('level');